Insurance Accepted

 The Main Types of Dental Crowns

-There are several materials used in crown fabrication today, and each one behaves differently in terms of durability, appearance, and price point.
-Understanding the differences helps set realistic expectations going into treatment.
+There are several crown materials used today, and each one behaves differently in terms of durability, esthetics, and price point.
+Understanding the differences helps set realistic expectations before treatment begins.

 Porcelain-Fused-to-Metal (PFM) Crowns